 Getting a new tattoo is an exciting change and you want the ink to stay bright and the lines to stay clear.
-While you may feel fine after getting your tattoo, you should avoid exercise for at least 48 hours.
-Ink Done Right states that tattoos can take up to six weeks to fully heal.
-Depending on the size and placement of your new ink, you may want to refrain from working out until the skin is fully healed.
+While you may feel fine after getting your tattoo, you should avoid exercise for a little while.

-Proper care for a new tattoo is critical to ensure it heals well, preserves bright colors and doesn't get infected.
-You should follow the instructions given by your tattoo artist, but here are some guidelines to follow.
+Proper care for a new tattoo is critical to ensure it heals well, preserves bright colors/crisp lines and doesn't get infected.
+First and foremost, follow the instructions given by your tattoo artist.

 Keep your new tattoo clean and apply moisturizer throughout the day.
 As the skin heals, a scab forms over the tattoo.
 Avoid picking at or scratching the scab.

 Working Out After a Tattoo

 Can You Go to the Gym After Getting a Tattoo?

 One of the biggest risks you face when working out after a tattoo is an infection, according to the Mayo Clinic.
 Although most gyms clean their spaces consistently, there's no guarantee each piece of equipment is totally disinfected, putting you at higher risk of infection.

 "Even if your tattoo is in a spot that doesn't come in contact with gym equipment, your tattoo is going to feel itchy, and you may accidentally touch it with dirty hands," Araujo says.
 "You can wrap your tattoo back up but it's best to avoid the gym completely within the first two days."

 If you decide to hit the gym, avoid any exercises that pull on, rub or stretch your tattoo.
 For example, lifting weights after a tattoo may be fine if you got ink on your ankle, but if the tattoo is on your forearm, you should skip the upper-body lift and focus on your lower body instead.